The Location Bars available within the main application window and File Report dialog support the entry of multiple paths.

 •The main application window

-•In the Scheduled Task Editor window (for "folder report" and "file report" task types)
+•In the Scheduled Task Editor window (for "folder size report" and "file report" task types)

 The Multiple Path Manager window provides a means of adding, editing, deleting, or re-ordering multiple file system paths.
 You can also save path sets for loading and re-use at a later date.